mparchment/salsabil-io/src/content/blog/lugha.md

 - *Qatr al-Nada* by Ibn Hisham al-Ansari

 Read it with the author's commentary and Muhyi al-Din 'Abd al-Hamid's footnotes.
-This will be the one's first introduction to grammar in a logical and systematic manner.
+This will be one's first introduction to grammar in a logical and systematic manner.
 Ibn Hisham's commentary contains complex discussions and introduces differences of opinion between the grammarians.
-Complement this book by reading *Sharh Shadharat al-Dhahab*, which is also by Ibn Hisham and using *al-Nahw al-Wadhifi* by 'Abd al-Alim Ibrahim for practice.
-After this, one can move on to the intermediate level.
+Follow this up by reading the author's *Sharh Shadharat al-Dhahab* and use *al-Nahw al-Wadhifi* by 'Abd al-Alim Ibrahim for practice.

 - *Musil al-Tullab* by Khalid b.
 'Abdullah al-Azhari